-A Riverwatch water monitoring program will help us measure change over time, protect existing swimming spots, open new swimming sites and understand what makes water quality change over time.
+A Riverwatch water monitoring program will help us measure changes in water quality over time, protect existing swimming spots, open new swimming sites and understand what makes water quality change over time.

-The Riverwatch Program is assessing the microbial and chemical contaminants in the water and sediment at each of the four highest priority proposed swimming sites.
-The combined monitoring will inform whether proposed swimming sites can be activated for recreation, what types of activities will be possible (eg swimming, boating) and the conditions under which this can occur.
+The Riverwatch Program is assessing the microbial and chemical contaminants in the water and sediment at each of the five highest priority proposed swimming sites.
+The combined monitoring will inform what sort of activities will be possible at each site, such as swimming and boating, and under what conditions.

 Agree and progress the establishment of the Riverwatch monitoring program for the Parramatta River.

 Number of swim sites being monitored – existing, priority, future swim sites.

 |Priority for activation||Bayview Park||City of Canada Bay||Sydney Water||TBA – Not enough data collected to determine suitability.

 |Priority for activation||McIlwaine Park||City of Canada Bay||Sydney Water||TBA – Not enough data collected to determine suitability.

 View McIlwaine Park Water Quality Results.